Blog Post

 Once the system detects a threat, sophisticated EDR tools can remedy the situation quickly.
 Response activities may include isolating the affected endpoint, denying network access to a malicious IP address, or even rolling back the endpoint to a previous state to undo the changes made by an attacker.
 This swift response helps protect users from further damage.

 EDR solutions typically adopt a reactive approach to cybersecurity.
-They focus on responding to threats during or after the incident rather than preventing said threats from occurring in the first place.
+They focus on detecting attacks as they happen, rather than preventing them in the first place.
+And while detecting and responding to an incident quickly is crucial, so is proactive threat hunting and risk management.

 Let's consider ransomware, one of the prevalent threats facing businesses today.
-When dealing with a ransomware incident, being reactive would mean the threat has already infiltrated your system and potentially encrypted your files before the EDR solution could respond.
-Businesses need a proactive stance that prevents the execution of such threats right from the beginning.
+When dealing with a ransomware incident, being reactive might mean the EDR sounds the alarm once the ransomware is deployed and the files are encrypted.

 Unfortunately, these are beyond the scope of traditional EDR solutions.

-These blind spots in external network traffic, cloud services, and the Internet of Things (IoT) become vulnerable to breaches and cyberattacks.
+These blind spots in network traffic, cloud services, and the Internet of Things (IoT) become vulnerable to breaches and cyberattacks.
 With the increasing adoption of the cloud and IoT in many operations, these areas present essential access points for malicious actors.
-For example, a compromised cloud account could allow the threat actor to access, encrypt, or exfiltrate sensitive company data.
+A compromised cloud account, for example, could allow the threat actor to access and leak sensitive company data found in emails.
+As long as no activity is happening on the endpoint, the threat actor would get off undetected.

-Modern threats often find their way into a network not through endpoints but via email links or attachments, the network, or cloud applications.
-These tactics can bypass endpoint detection, exploiting the gaps left unaddressed by EDR solutions.
+Knowing that many organizations have EDR tools in place, threat actors are finding their way into systems in new ways.
+Their tactics bypass endpoint detection, exploiting the gaps left unaddressed by EDR solutions.
 Without this visibility, organizations will struggle to determine if and how an attacker has accessed their system.

 An often-overlooked limitation of EDR solutions is the level of expertise required to effectively deploy, tune, and manage them.
-EDR solutions are not set-it-and-forget-it tools; they need an advanced understanding of cybersecurity concepts, the threat landscape, and evolving hacker methodologies.
-They also require a deep knowledge of the EDR platform itself.
+EDR solutions are not set-it-and-forget-it tools; they need a person on the other end with vast knowledge of cybersecurity concepts, the threat landscape, and evolving hacker methodologies.
+That person also needs a deep knowledge of the EDR tool itself.

-You can't just purchase an EDR solution and expect it to safeguard your business automatically.
-It requires the right people with the right skills to be in charge.
-Typically, this would be a team of cybersecurity professionals to deploy the tool, configure it precisely, and understand and interpret the alerts.
+EDR tools can't run on their own, they need to be managed.
+Typically, this would look like a team of cybersecurity professionals to deploy the tool, configure it precisely, and understand and interpret the alerts.
 And most importantly, it's this team that responds rapidly when the system detects the threat.

 Maintaining a dedicated cybersecurity team to handle EDR systems is difficult for small and mid-sized businesses, primarily due to cost.
 The growing shortage of skilled cybersecurity professionals only adds to the challenge.
 In the U.S., there is a severe shortage of cybersecurity professionals, resulting in over 700,000 cybersecurity positions remaining unfilled.